kyma-incubator/compass/docs/director/automatic-status-update.md

 # Automatic status update

-Applications and Runtimes in Director use the `Status` field to inform the user about their condition.
-The field can be set externally by updating the object, but it is also automatically set by the Director.
+Applications and Runtimes in the Director use the `Status` field to inform the user about their condition.
+When a paired Application or Runtime communicates with the Director API for the first time, the Director automatically sets its status to **CONNECTED**.
+You can also manage statuses manually by updating the objects.
-Every time an Application or Runtime calls the API, it's status is automatically set to `CONNECTED` regardless of the previous one.